-- 34. Before closing, the City shall adopt and implement the water conservation program approved by the TWDB. - 35.
-Before closing, the City shall execute a Principal Forgiveness Agreement in a form and substance acceptable to the Executive Administrator. - 36.
-The Principal Forgiveness Agreement must include a provision stating that the City shall return any principal forgiveness funds that are determined to be surplus funds.
+34. Before closing, the City shall execute a Principal Forgiveness Agreement in a form and substance acceptable to the Executive Administrator.

+35. The Principal Forgiveness Agreement must include a provision stating that the City shall return any principal forgiveness funds that are determined to be surplus funds.